zkmkarlsruhe/language-identification/README.md

 ```
 Afterwards collect the data sets in a folder, referred to as `$DATA_DIR`.

 Start downloading the Youtube noise dataset.
-This process is yet not parallelized and may require a day to complete.
+This process parallelized so make sure to use enough threads.
 Download the __unbalanced__ data set from the [website](https://research.google.com/audioset/download.html) and pass it to the script.
 ```shell
 python download_youtube_noise.py --input_file unbalanced_train_segments.csv --output_dir $NOISE_DIR
 ```